ben-mobi/mobi-next-template/README.md

 # Next.js Mobi Template

 This template incorporates various technologies used in Mobi projects.
-Also uses a default Mobi favicon and load Mobi branded fonts.
+Also uses a default Mobi favicon and loads Mobi branded fonts.

 ## Features